globalplex/globalplex.org/src/pages/testimonials.md

 header:
   image: img/testimonials-header.png
   title: Testimonials
-  subtitle: Training to help you discover and develop your potential
+  subtitle: Read what people are saying about how we have impacted them
 content:
-  - title: Leadership & Management
+  - title: Leadership and Management
     subtitle: Develop future-proof leaders through training on core, timeless leadership skills
     testimonials:
       - image: img/testimonials-jackson.png
         name: Jackson Ye
-        title: Head of Technology & Development
+        title: Head of Technology and Development
         subtitle: Upspring Purification Technology Ltd., HK
         blurb: Methodical and appropriate.
         description: Entrepreneurship is an area that I was tremendously influenced by.
 Previously, the fear of failure was always something that held me back from pursuing my dreams.
 From the training I receivedout making them feeling discouraged.
 Ultimately, it is his oratory prowess, professional yet with a personal touch, perfected into a sublime concoction, which proves so effective in leading many others, like myself, to achieve our high, I learned to overcome that fear by placing my self-worth on something greater than achievements, circumstances or people.
 Doing so has liberated me to explore new opportunities and endeavors that I never believe was possible.